ohmrun/stx_arrowlet/README.md

 ## What Is It For?

-This library is designed to abstract over Thread and Event programming, provide a natural, unobtrusive and consistent interface, and is based on a theoretically sound scheduler framework.
+This library is designed to abstract over Thread and Event programming, propose a natural, unobtrusive and consistent interface, and is based on a theoretically sound scheduler framework.

 ## How does it work